gleaner

 The gleaner followed behind the harvesters to collect leftover grain.

-The poor woman worked as a gleaner to support her family.
+The woman worked as a gleaner, collecting leftover grain to feed her family.

 gleaner の類義語・関連語